akheron/typera/README.md

 We avoid giving the accurate type of `routeHandler` here, because it's quite complex due to the type inference of `req` and response types.
-For interested users, refer to the code:
+Interested users can refer to the code:
 [common](packages/typera-common/src/index.ts),
 [koa](packages/typera-koa/index.ts),
 [express](packages/typera-express/index.ts).